saarimshaikh/Spotify_clone/README.md

-# Board Infinity Assignment
-# SDE - Frontend (Intern) Assignment

-# Problem Statement
+# Spotify Clone
-# To achieve the following you must:

 .
-Use React to build an attractive UI.
+Used React to build an attractive UI.
 .
-Use https://developer.spotify.com/ to consume the data from an external source.
+Used https://developer.spotify.com/ to consume the data from an external source.
 .
-Use NIVO CHARTS as your chart library.
+Used NIVO CHARTS as your chart library.
 .
-Use REDUX, REDUX-THUNK for state management.
+Used REDUX, REDUX-THUNK for state management.

 # Requirement of the App:
 The landing page should have a search bar where the user can enter any song or artist